GuilhermeStracini/POC-php-mvc/README.md

 3. **MVC Pattern**: We will adhere to the MVC (Model-View-Controller) architecture, separating logic into Controllers and Views.
 4. **PSR-4 Autoloading**: The project structure is set up for PSR-4 compliant autoloading using Composer.

+### Key Features:

+1. **Routing**:
+   - Custom router that supports dynamic routes with parameters.
+   - Automatic route registration using attributes.
+   - Handles static files and supports trailing slashes.

+2. **Dependency Injection (DI)**:
+   - Custom DI container to manage class dependencies.
+   - Services and controllers are registered through the `Registration.php` file.

+3. **Static Bundling**:
+   - Bundles CSS, JS, and other assets using the `BundleManager` class.

+4. **Session Management**:
+   - Custom session handling using the `SessionManager`.

+### API Documentation

+The project also includes a simple REST API for user management, located at `/api/v1/users/`.
+You can find detailed documentation for this API in the [API Docs](./app/Views/Home/docs.php) view.

 ### Example Code

 The example below is a simple **HomeController** that renders a view: